carpentries/instructor-training/03-models.md

 > ## Discussion
 >
 > Define the difference between a manual / tutorial.
 Which is more appropriate
-> for novices?  for competent practitioners?
+> for novices?
+For competent practitioners?
 {: .challenge}

 > ## Different Kinds of Lessons